 hematology/oncology consultations for children with glioblastoma, acute lymphoblastic leukemia, astrocytoma, and other disorders requiring chemotherapy

-pulmonology consultations for patients with cystic fibrosis who are receiving aminoglycoside or an investigational antibiotic treatment
+pulmonology consultations for children and adolescents with cystic fibrosis who are receiving aminoglycoside antibiotic treatment

 special immunology consultations for children suspected of having hearing loss and/or auditory processing disorders secondary to HIV